 Interests: Family, travel, golf, water sports.

-Teaching: U. S. History, American Government, Civil War and Reconstruction, Colonial and Revolutionary America, Recent American History, The Vietnam War, Science and the Arts, the African-American Experience, American History and Visual Culture, Baseball and American Popular Culture.
+Teaching: U. S. History, American Government, Civil War and Reconstruction, Colonial and Revolutionary America, Recent American History, America Overseas, the African-American Experience, American History and Visual Culture, Baseball and American Culture.

 Specialty: Civil War and Reconstruction; Visual Culture.

-Current Research: American religious women; barnstorming and improvisation.
+Current Research: American religious women; post-Civil War politics and visual culture.

-Awards: President's Award for Excellence in Research, 2002.
+Awards: President's Award for Excellence in Research, 2014.
+President's Award for Excellence in Research, 2002.
 President's Award for Excellence in Teaching, 1999.
 Burlington Northern Award for Excellence in Teaching, 1988.
 Distinguished Faculty Lecturer, 1994.

 Education: Ph.D., American and New England Studies, Boston University, 1986.